For the week of June 2nd, 2025

 Source: Refinitiv, RBC Economics

-This report was authored by Assistant Chief Economist Nathan Janzen and Senior Economist Claire Fan.
+This report was authored by Assistant Chief Economist Nathan Janzen and Economist Abbey Xu.

 Explore the latest from RBC Economics: